 How to deliver food security, clean water & sanitation

 Food security, water and sanitation play an essential and critical role in the well-being of people in developing countries.
 These issues are closely linked and influence each other.
-In solving the related problems one could focus on each of the items individually.
-A better and more effective way is to find a combined approach resulting in the improvement of food security, increasing water quality and vanishing problems due to poor sanitation.
+A combined approach is advised resulting in the improvement of food security, increasing water quality and vanishing problems due to poor sanitation.

 The linking pin between food security, water and sanitation is the realisation that urine and faeces are a highly valuable resource.
 They contain minerals and nutrients without which agriculture is not possible.
 How should the human excrement be treated so that it can be utilised for agricultural purposes?
 This is a technical question that can be solved dependent on the local situation, the availability of compostable organic materials and means of transportation.